 The best savings accounts help you grow your money safely.
-But there are major differences in the interest rates you can earn depending on the bank with which you choose to open your savings account.
+But the interest rate you can earn varies depending on the bank with which you open your savings account.

 I’ve researched the current rates, and in this article, I’ll offer some recommendations for the best high-yield online savings accounts that will put more money in your pocket.